Love: The Last Revolution

 To disagree with love.

-To live—and if need be, to die—by love.
+To live-and if necessary, to sacrifice-for love.

 Because power fades.